 Zendo’s Effective and Transparent Teamwork

-Zendo was made with collaboration and teamwork in mind, as the main headline claims (We Help Teams Sell & Deliver Services).
-And indeed, it has everything a team leader might need to ensure a seamless collaboration among all the team members.
+Zendo was made with collaboration and teamwork in mind.
+Therefore, it has everything a team leader might need to ensure a seamless collaboration among all the team members.

 - Chat — Zendo’s center of operations can be found in chat, where clients communicate with your team members.
-Besides that, you can also send estimations, receive payments, and send notes that are only visible to your team as well as attachments.
+Besides that, you can also send quotes, invoices, payment reminders, receive payments, and send notes that are only visible to your team as well as attachments.

-- Internal notes — team members can write and share internal notes with each other, which can be found both in the chat and in the Client’s Profile.
+- Internal notes — team members can write and share internal notes with each other in chat.
 The notes are not visible to clients.

 - Impersonation — users with the right access can impersonate clients and other team members.
 This way, you can either help with troubleshooting or send messages in their name.